Parliamentary.ai

 Overview

 This bill amends the Children and Families Bill, primarily focusing on improving support for children with special educational needs or disabilities (SEND), young carers, and parent carers.
-It also introduces provisions relating to adoption contact, the regulation of nicotine products, and the licensing of child performances.
+It also introduces provisions related to adoption, contact with relatives of adopted children, and regulations concerning tobacco and nicotine products.

 Description